Measles vaccination rate may be even lower than estimated, leaving kids vulnerable amid outbreak

 By Deidre McPhillips and Neha Mukherjee, CNN

-(CNN) — As the United States faces one of its worst measles outbreaks in decades, a new analysis finds that nearly a third of young children who were eligible to be vaccinated against the disease did not get their first shot on schedule.
+(CNN) — As the United States faces one of its worst measles outbreaks in decades, with at least 569 reported cases in multiple states, a new analysis finds that nearly a third of young children who were eligible to be vaccinated against the disease did not get their first shot on schedule.

 Measles is an extremely contagious airborne disease that can be especially dangerous for young and unvaccinated children.
 The measles-mumps-rubella (MMR) vaccine is highly effective, with one shot offering 93% protection against measles and a second shot raising it to 97%.
 The first dose is recommended between 12 and 15 months of age and the second dose between ages 4 and 6.